 Other non-dietary therapies

-Several other non-dietary treatments have been proposed for the management of HE in cirrhosis, being many of them still under investigation.
+Several other non-dietary treatments have been proposed for the management of HE in cirrhosis, many of which are still under investigation.
 They basically aim to lower serum ammonia levels (ornithine phenylacetate, glycerol phenylbutyrate, AST-120, polyethylene glycol) and to scavenge inflammatory and reactive oxygen species (albumin administration and dialysis)[133,134].
 At present, the evidence of their efficacy in patients with HE is scarce or limited, and they cannot be recommended in this setting.
 As modulation of intestinal microbiota or dietary interventions is not the target of these therapies, their literature analysis is beyond the scope of this review.

 DIETARY APPROACH

 Therapeutic strategies used in the management of HE aimed to treat its main pathogenetic factors: increased ammonia levels, inflammation, and alterations of gut microbiota.
-Along with pharmaceutical products, diet plays a role of primary importance in addressing this condition: as illustrated in Figure 3, changes in food habits may modulate nitrogen metabolism and exert beneficial effects on gut microbiota, thus interrupting the chain of events which leads to inflammation and development of cognitive impairment[135].
-Different nutritional strategies have been proposed in order to correctly manage HE, including modulation of protein intake (regarding both avoidance of protein restriction and selection of specific protein sources), increase of fiber intake and use of foods with prebiotic and probiotic effects.
+Along with pharmaceutical products, diet plays a role of primary importance in addressing this condition.
+As illustrated in Figure 3, changes in food habits may modulate nitrogen metabolism and exert beneficial effects on gut microbiota, thus interrupting the chain of events that leads to inflammation and development of cognitive impairment[135].
+Different nutritional strategies have been proposed in order to correctly manage HE, including modulation of protein intake (regarding both avoidance of protein restriction and selection of specific protein sources), increased fiber intake, and use of foods with prebiotic and probiotic effects.

-Current evidence strongly suggests that specific dietary approaches can largely contribute to the treatment and prevention of HE and several recommendations regarding dietary changes have already been included in the main clinical guidelines.
+Current evidence strongly suggests that specific dietary approaches can largely contribute to the treatment and prevention of HE, and several recommendations regarding dietary changes have already been included in the main clinical guidelines.

-EASL Clinical Practice Guidelines on nutrition in chronic liver disease[136], AASLD and EASL Practice Guidelines for HE[3] and ESPEN Guidelines on nutrition in liver disease[137] recommend daily energy intakes of 35-40 kcal/kg and that high-calorie diets should be implemented in cirrhotic patients in conditions of increased energy expenditure (for example in cases of acute decompensation).
-Carbohydrates should make up for 40-60% of total caloric intake, and complex carbohydrates should be preferred.
-Lipids, which should account for 25%-50% of dietary calories, are particularly useful in HE patients as they have been demonstrated to exert beneficial effects on gut flora as well as on bowel transit time[138].
+European Association for the Study of the Liver (EASL) Clinical Practice Guidelines on nutrition in chronic liver disease[136], American Association for the Study of Liver Diseases (AASLD) and EASL Practice Guidelines for HE[3], and ESPEN Guidelines on nutrition in liver disease[137] recommend daily energy intakes of 35-40 kcal/kg and that high-calorie diets should be implemented in cirrhotic patients in conditions of increased energy expenditure (e.g., in cases of acute decompensation).
+Carbohydrates should make up for 40%-60% of total caloric intake, and complex carbohydrates should be preferred.
+Lipids, which should account for 25%-50% of dietary calories, are particularly useful in HE patients as they have been demonstrated to exert beneficial effects on gut flora and on bowel transit time[138].

 Proteins

 Adequate nutrition is of utmost importance in all cirrhotic patients, who exhibit protein-energy malnutrition and muscle wasting in up to 60% of cases.
-As muscle tissue contributes to the removal of circulating ammonia by increasing glutamine synthesis, sarcopenia is not only associated with worsening of clinical conditions and increased mortality in cirrhotic patients[139], but it also represents an independent risk factor for HE[25,140,141].
+As muscle tissue contributes to the removal of circulating ammonia by increasing glutamine synthesis, sarcopenia is not only associated with worsening of clinical conditions and increased mortality in cirrhotic patients[139] but also represents an independent risk factor for HE[25,140,141].
 Adequate protein intake is therefore extremely important in cirrhotic patients with HE[142], both in terms of timing and quality of nutrient ingestion.

-Firstly, it is mandatory to define a pattern of dietary intake, in order to grant a correct substrate utilization; this is a very relevant issue, as catabolism of amino acids for glucose production depletes tissues of proteins and increases ammonia levels[143].
+Firstly, it is mandatory to define a pattern of dietary intake in order to grant a correct substrate utilization; this is a very relevant issue, as catabolism of amino acids for glucose production depletes tissues of proteins and increases ammonia levels[143].
 Cirrhotic patients should have frequent meals during the day, avoiding fasting for longer than 3-6 h.
 It has been demonstrated that a late-evening snack, containing approximately 50 g of carbohydrates, has a beneficial effect on substrate utilization and nitrogen production[144], therefore preventing HE and reducing HE severity[2, 145, 146, 147].
-It is recommended that breakfast and late-evening snack also include some proteins, in order to fulfill energy and protein requirements[136].
+It is recommended that breakfast and late-evening snack also include some proteins in order to fulfill energy and protein requirements[136].